pavelkryukov/putty-aes-ni/README.md

 ## _AES encryption and decryption_

 To observe boost of AES-NI algorithm, one may create standalone AES-256 encryptor and decryptor tools using PuTTY source code.
-After cloning repository and PuTTY submodule, binaries are buildable with GNU Makefile:
+After cloning repository and PuTTY submodule, binaries are buildable with CMake:

 | Type | SW AES | AES NI |
 |:-|:-------|:-------|